WSSSDC/ScrewTheCurve/README.md

 ## 💡 Inspiration

 We wanted to create an app that would allow students to be easily connected based on shared classes and exam scores.
-This can be useful creating study groups, finding group assignment partners or even complaining about tests.
+This can be useful in creating study groups, finding group assignment partners or even complaining about tests.

 ## 📱 What it does

 Users create an account using their emails.
-They can then flesh out a small profile by filling out a bio, adding a profile picture, link social media handles (instagram,messenger, GitHub, Slack, LinkedIn, etc.), and selecting what classes they are currently taking or have already taken.
+They can then flesh out a small profile by filling out a bio, adding a profile picture, linking social media handles (Instagram, Messenger, GitHub, Slack, LinkedIn, etc.), and selecting what classes they are currently taking or have already taken.
 Once they have set up their accounts, they can scroll through people who are in similar classes or have similar interests.
-If they both agree to match, their social media handles are revealed to eachother.
+If they both agree to match, their social media handles are revealed to each other.
 From there, they can create plans on their desired social media platform.

 ### 📃 Full Feature List

-- Firebase for storing userdata
+- Firebase for storing user data
 - Selection of classes
 - Linking social media handles
 - Swipe through people who have similar classes and/or interests